suba-suresh/Leamington-Spa-Adventures/README.md

 - [#17](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/17) As a site user, I can manage my profile to keep my information up to date.
 - [#20](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/20) As a site user, I can draft posts before submission to refine my content.
 - [#21](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/21) As a site user, I can search posts using a search bar to find relevant content easily.
+- [#24](https://github.com/suba-suresh/Leamington-Spa-Adventures/issues/24) As a site user, I can submit a post for publication so that it can be reviewed by an admin before going live.

 ### As a Site Admin